-This is an early draft of a flute and guitar duo is based on Alana Dugandzic's experience with cancer.
-It will be premiered at the Brushes with Cancer event in Austin on October 20th, 2019 with guitarist Leah Mosier.
+This is an early draft of a flute and guitar duo based on Alana Dugandzic's experience with cancer.
+It was premiered at the Brushes with Cancer event in Austin on October 20th, 2019 with guitarist Leah Mosier.
 The final version will be released on an album of flute and guitar duos in spring 2020!

 Soundtrack to a Seashell (2018)